 She has been a member of the European Parliament committee (Eurochild) representing FARA and other NGO’s in Romania on issues of child poverty and social justice.
 Until recently she also found time to operate as prison chaplain in the UK.
 Nicholson was awarded the MBE in 2013 for her humanitarian work in Romania.

 An enthusiastic icon painter, Nicholson is also a member of the Carmelite Order in the Catholic Church and her inspiration and vision remain at the heart of FARA.
-She continues to travel to Romania frequently to guide and share her vision as Founder and Chair of Trustees.
+She continues to travel to Romania frequently to guide and share her vision as Founder.